 you’ll need to run

 an X11 server on your machine.
-MacOS includes an X11
+For MacOS, download the XQuartz package;

 variable (this requires modifying your

-.cshrc [csh/tcsh] file; if you don’t know how, ask
+.cshrc [csh/tcsh] file; if you don’t know how to

 plan to assist in porting any courseware.
 Moreover all